Temporary Child Support and Custody

 - Other relevant factors.

 When determining child support, the court is limited to make a temporary ruling by examining a financial affidavit.
-It discloses the income of both spouses as well as other minimum mandatory disclosures like pay stubs and tax returns.
+It discloses the income, deductions, and expenses of both spouses, as well as other minimum mandatory disclosures like pay stubs and tax returns.

 How do I petition for temporary relief?